phill-holland/neurodiversity-accommodations-cheat-sheet/INTERVIEWS.md

 - [ ] Don't expect an immediate response

-        Don't discount a persons employeability by the speed at which they repsond to you, be patient
+        Don't discount a persons employeability by the speed at which they repsond to you, be patient, don't push with artifical deadlines.

+- [ ] be aware of communication preferences and differences

+        Some people don't like phone calls imemdiately after reaching out for a job application, most job application systyems provide initial chat messaging before moving onto to a verbal stage.

 # Advertisements